0YJ/PotatoCounterStrike/README.md

 # Potato Counter Strike

-This is a simple tool using opencv, tk for potato dots counting.
+This software is using opencv, tk for potato dots counting.
 THe accuracy is not 100% but with classic algorithm it should be enough for covering daily usage.

 It is still under development for C++ version with Qt6.